ANGL1391 - English III

-It is important to notice that the students need to be active during the interactive courses.
-Participation, knowledge of the vocabulary, mastery of the oral exercises, etc., are assessed during the term (/3).
+It is important to note that the students need to be active during the interactive courses.
+Class participation, discussion and debate activities, knowledge of the vocabulary, mastery of the oral exercises, etc., are assessed during the term (/6).

-Vocabulary, advanced grammar (connectives), listening comprehension and writing (key words and specific vocabulary to the topic + writing an essay on one the 4 topics of the presentations.)
+Vocabulary and content of the 4 topics of the presentations and the topics seen in class (The language of presentations, How to use visuals, Describing graphs & trends, Speed Networking), advanced grammar (connectives), listening comprehension and writing (key words and vocabulary specific to the topic + writing an essay on one the 4 topics of the presentations).

-Evaluation is based on 4 weekly tests (throughout the term, /4) and based on the written exam which takes place in May (/6) (exam off session).
+Evaluation is based on the written exam which takes place in May (/10) (exam off session).

 By the end of the term, the students receive a grade for the whole term, based on the aforementioned distribution.
 The course is passed with a grade of 10/20 or higher for the full year.

-Catch-up exam in September: same distribution of points, but continuous assessment is not taken into account.
+Catch-up exam organised in September: same grade weight but continuous assessment marks are no longer taken into account.
+The catch-up exams in the September session (both written and oral) also include the presentation.
 The student must present one of the topics of the course (individually) for 10 minutes during the oral exam and also answer questions on the course content.
 There is also a written exam.